 The Energy and Environment Network (HEEN) is an international network of experts promoting a sustainable energy future, based on trust, openness and curiosity, by facilitating active dialogue, knowledge exchange and professional development.
 At the moment, we comprise around 200 members all across Europe.
 We organise bi-yearly workshops on the most relevant topics of the day related to energy, environment and climate change, by bringing together our members with relevant international experts from the business, government, academic and NGO sector.
 HEEN is supported by the Hertie Fellows & Friends programme of the Hertie Foundation.

 Strommarkttreffen is an open network of energy experts based in Germany, working at universities or research institutes, in ministries or consulting companies, in think tanks or associations, with network operators or energy suppliers.
 The focus of this community lies in energy policy, the electricity market and the energy system.
-We work at universities or research institutes, in ministries or consulting companies, in think tanks or associations, with network operators or energy suppliers.
 By exchanging knowledge and experience, we want to make research more practice-relevant and practical decisions more scientifically sound.

 The European Public Policy Conference (EPPC) is a unique initiative that empowers public policy students to take a leading role in shaping the debate on critical European policy issues.
 This fully student-run event is sponsored by the IPLI Foundation and organized by the students of the Hertie School in Berlin.
 Thanks to a highly interactive format, the EPPC provides an unparalleled opportunity for future policymakers to engage with prominent political leaders and experts, and to address the pressing challenges that Europe faces in the twenty-first century.
 For every edition of the EPPC, students are responsible for all aspects of the event, including creating the conference concept, inviting speakers, and selecting the city where the EPPC is held.